jaymoz/ISLES-Challenge-2024/README.md

 └── LICENSE                # License for the project
 ```

-This format effectively represents your folder structure using indentation and hyphens.
-It's commonly used in GitHub repositories to visualize directory hierarchies.

 ### nnUNET Setup
 Before installing nnUNET, we recommend creating a virtual environment.
 You can install `nnUNETv2` using the following steps:
 Create a virtual environment: